krishnakid/FinanPred/README.md

 order to account for missing information, data will be filled in with the last open entry in the database at storage time.

+Data is returned by Yahoo in recent-to-past order, which means that data will be filled in by the *next* entry in sequence (the next available day).
+This might have some bearing on boundary conditions, so recording it here.